 The microphone design has not changed much over the decades.
 Models introduced 30-40 years ago, 40-years ago, and 50 years ago are still popular.
 Engineers of the past century seem to have it right.
 Well, not quite…

-While it is common to see small-diaphragm microphones in action, it is rare to see any with a diaphragm greater than one inch.
-Audio-Technica’s big-minded engineers came up with a solution to the capsule-size problem.
+While it is common to see small-diaphragm microphones in action, it is rare to find any with a diaphragm greater than one inch.
+Audio-Technica’s big-brain engineers came up with a solution to the capsule-size problem.

 A four-part rectangular grid was created that provides more than twice as much surface area as a traditional 1-inch diaphragm.

-Although the AT5040 mic has a high- price, it is hushed, sounds excellent, and was built entirely by hand.
+Although the AT5040 mic is expensive, it is hushed, sounds great, and was built entirely by hand.
 It is a thing of beauty.

 - Innovative design